 Python 3 introduced the concept of function annotations: the ability to annotate the signature of a function with additional information, stored in a dictionary named annotations.
-The decorator module (as of release 3.3) will understand and preserve these annotations.
+The decorator module (starting from release 3.3) will understand and preserve these annotations.